antoncom/tsmtunnels/README.md

 Valid fields of vpnconfig file sections are listed on *.htm pages.

 Vpnconfig receives data from web UI, store it in UCI system and call run_backend_script() function.
-Real network configuration sould be done inside run_backend_script().
+Real network configuration should be done inside run_backend_script().